gamingkitty/Pygame-Projects/README.md

 To pull your files from GitHub, click on ```Git```>```Pull...```

 To push your files to GitHub, you need to commit them first.
 To do this, click on ```Git```>```Commit...``` and select the files you want to commit.
 Then, write your commit message in the provided box, and click ```Commit and Push``` if you want to push them to GitHub.

-## If you are using VSCode
-Switch to using PyCharm.
-VSCode does not have a built in git feature and the extension is very buggy.

 # If you are not pyshing to GitHub
 You can download [this template](https://github.com/gamingkitty/Pygame-Projects/blob/master/exampleFiles/game_scaffold.py) to get started with Pygame.